szwacz/fs-jetpack/README.md

 # fs-jetpack [![Build Status](https://travis-ci.com/szwacz/fs-jetpack.svg?branch=master)](https://travis-ci.com/szwacz/fs-jetpack) [![Build status](https://ci.appveyor.com/api/projects/status/er206e91fpuuqf58?svg=true)](https://ci.appveyor.com/project/szwacz/fs-jetpack) [![codecov](https://codecov.io/gh/szwacz/fs-jetpack/branch/master/graph/badge.svg)](https://codecov.io/gh/szwacz/fs-jetpack)

-_Fs-jetpack_ was brought to life out of frustration: "Why [node.js standard 'fs' library](http://nodejs.org/api/fs.html) has to be so tedious in use?.
-There are efforts to make mentioned API more pleasant ([fs-extra](https://github.com/jprichardson/node-fs-extra), [mkdirp](https://github.com/isaacs/node-mkdirp), [rimraf](https://github.com/isaacs/rimraf), etc.) but all of them just sprinkle something extra on top, not addressing the problem from the ground up.
-That's what _fs-jetpack_ did.
-Just started from scratch, and now has to offer completely redesigned, much more convenient API to work with file system.
+This project was started out of frustration "Why using [standard 'fs' library](http://nodejs.org/api/fs.html) has to be so tedious?".
+There are efforts to make it more pleasant ([fs-extra](https://github.com/jprichardson/node-fs-extra), [mkdirp](https://github.com/isaacs/node-mkdirp), [rimraf](https://github.com/isaacs/rimraf), etc.) but all of them just sprinkle something extra on top, not addressing the root problem.
+That is where _fs-jetpack_ aims.
+It is started from scratch, completely rethought, much more convenient API to work with file system.
+You will especially appreciate it as a scripting/tooling library and for your build pipelines.

 # Table of Contents